Information for Mentors

 I am away for 1-2 months during the Career Access program.
 Can I still participate?

-If you are able to commit to at least four meetings between May-October, we would love to have you involved.
+If you are able to commit to at least four meetings over two months, we would love to have you involved.
 We ask that you simply notify staff and mentees of your absence in advance.

 What will I discuss with mentees?